jackharrisonmohr/cs554_crypto_bot/README.md

-Analyzes data from Reddit to feed a crypto trading bot which trades based on sentiment around blockchain-related posts.
+Analyzes data from Reddit to feed a crypto trading bot which trades based on the sentiment of blockchain-related posts.